decred/dcrdocs/docs/glossary.md

 An interval of 2016 blocks (~1 week) which is used to determine if a vote on concensus rules can begin.
 Before a vote on consensus rule changes can begin, 75% of tickets that vote during a Stake Version Interval (SVI) must be using software that contains the latent software change being proposed.

+#### Stakebase transaction

+Every block which is mined will contain a stakebase transaction for each ticket which voted on that block.
+Stakebase transactions have two inputs, the Decred which was spent to purchase the ticket, and the newly created Decred constituting the reward for voting.
+Stakebase transactions are also created when an expired or missed ticket is revoked, however there will be no voting reward created in these cases.
+Stakebase transactions belong to the stake transaction tree, which means that these transactions cannot be rejected by proof-of-stake voters, even if they vote to reject the block which contains them.

 #### Stakepool

 See [Voting Service Provider](#voting-service-provider).